houen/RFEasy/README.md

 Grab a coffee!
 Pat yourself on the back.
 The above two sketches is everything you need to have two Arduinos talking to each other.
 You should add a little [handshaking](#handshaking) though.
 It will take about a minute more.

-## Installation
-- [Download as a zip file](https://github.com/houen/RFEasy/archive/master.zip), or Git clone this github repository in your Arduino Library folder.
-See the official guide on [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries) for more details.

-## Max message size
-Please note that the maximum message size you can send over RF is 27 characters.
-So if your handshake is four characters, you can send a message of 23 characters.
-RFEasy will alert you if your try to send more than 27.

-Later versions will have the ability to send one message over multiple transmits, allowing for longer messages.

 ## Hardware
 RFEasy has been tested to work with the very common and easy 434 Mhz WRL-10534 transmitter and WRL-10532 receiver, but should function with any transmitter / receiver pair supported by VirtualWire.